GLEON/rLakeAnalyzer/vignettes/limnotools.md

 Package loading
 ---------------

-These packages are only need for this vignette and not for the limnotools package itself.
+tidyverse is only needed for this vignette and not for the limnotools package itself though it is obviously a very useful tool.

 ``` r
 library(tidyverse)
 ```

 ### Development version of limnotools

+TO install limnotools, you need the devtools package installed.
+Then you can install limntools in R from github like this:

 ``` r
 devtools::install_github("boshek/limnotools")